CDC-DNPAO/CDCAnthro/README.md

 For additional information on age, see information on agemos at https://www.cdc.gov/nccdphp/dnpao/growthcharts/resources/sas.htm

 If all=TRUE, all variables in Wei et al. paper will be output.
+Will also output the L, M, and S values for each child and the value of sigma for the half-normal distribution.
 Default is FALSE

 ### Return Value